Bedale: Education

-Bedale has three schools: Bedale Primary School (who won the Drax Cup in 2012), Bedale High School and Mowbray School.
+Bedale has three schools: Bedale Primary School, Bedale High School and Mowbray School.

 Economy and attractions

-Historic buildings include a unique 18th century Leech House used as an apothecary's store for leeches, an underground ice house used for preserving food and the 14th century Grade I listed market cross.
-Bedale is home to a small museum, numerous Georgian buildings (though many of them are much older and only look Georgian) and a railway station on the Wensleydale Railway, which runs to Redmire via Leyburn.
+Historic buildings include a unique 18th-century Leech House formerly used as an apothecary's store for leeches, an underground ice house in the grounds of the Hall used for preserving food and the 14th-century Grade I listed Bedale Market Cross.
+Bedale has a small museum, numerous Georgian buildings (though many of them are much older and only look Georgian) and a railway station on the Wensleydale Railway, which runs to Redmire via Leyburn.
 The Thorp Perrow Arboretum lies nearby, as do the villages of Burneston, Burrill, Cowling, Exelby and Firby.

-The town has many local shops, a Co-op Food supermarket, a Tesco Express shop, pubs and eating places along its market place.
+The town has many local shops, a Co-op Food supermarket, pubs and eating places along its market place.
 It holds a market every Tuesday on the cobbles that line the market place, and there is a car-boot sale in the park every Saturday morning from April to October approximately.
-It also has a leisure centre with full gym, swimming pool and astroturf sports pitches.
+It also has a leisure centre with full gym, 25-metre swimming pool and astroturf sports pitches.
 Bedale Athletic Sports Association provides football, cricket, hockey, squash and tennis.
 Big Sheep Little Cow Farm is a petting zoo next to the railway line and Bedale Beck.

 Bedale Golf Club is on the northern edge of the town where the B6285 meets the A684 to Leyburn.
-The golf club was founded in 1892.
-The course is a challenging 18 holes in wooded parkland.
+The golf club was founded in 1894.
+The course is 18 holes in wooded parkland.

 Bedale also has a brass band with a 25-year history of providing musical education and entertainment for the local community.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Bilsdale transmitter.

+Local radio stations are BBC Radio York on 104.3 FM, Greatest Hits Radio York & North Yorkshire on 103.5 FM and Dales Radio on 104.9 FM.

+The town is served by the local newspapers, The Northern Echo and Darlington & Stockton Times.

 Filmography

-The 1945 film The Way to the Stars was filmed with Bedale as the local town for the fictional RAF Halfpenny Field, and some of the locations remain little changed.
+The 1945 film The Way to the Stars was filmed with Bedale as the local town for the fictional RAF Halfpenny Field and some of the locations remain little changed.
 The film stars Sir John Mills and Sir Michael Redgrave as RAF pilots and Bedale was one of a number of locations used during filming.